Meet the 18 people charged with Trump in Georgia indictment

 Mark Meadows

-Last year, Meadows was ordered by a judge to speak before the Georgia special grand jury.
+Last year, Meadows was ordered by a judge to to speak before the Georgia special grand jury.
 Ahead of the Jan.
-6, 2021 Capitol attack, he joked about false claims of voter fraud via votes cast by dead people, according to the Washington Post.
+6, 2021, Capitol attack, he joked about false claims of voter fraud via votes cast by dead people, according to the Washington Post.

 Meadows also faces a charge of solicitation of violation of oath by a public officer.